fyne-io/developer.fyne.io/tour/widget/label.md

 ---

-Widgets are the main components of a Fyne application GUI, they can be used in an place that a basic `fyne.CanvasObject` can.
-They manage user interactions but also will always match the current theme.
+Widgets are the main components of a Fyne application GUI, they can be used in any place that a basic `fyne.CanvasObject` can.
+They manage user interactions and they will always match the current theme.

 The Label widget is the simplest of them - it presents text to the user.
 Unlike `canvas.Text` it can handle some simple formatting (such as `\n`)